 Outdoor Research’s Prevail Heated Gore-tex Mittens are designed for people who get cold hands or need extra warmth on extreme winter adventures.
 With three heat settings, you can customize the level of warmth to fit your needs; the low setting provides 8 hours of warmth, the medium setting lasts for 5 hours, and the high setting lasts for 2.5 hours.
 The mittens are lined with synthetic insulation and have a waterproof and windproof Gore-tex insert that protects your hands from the elements.
 Note: Do not use this heated glove in conjunction with avalanche beacons.

-Quite possibly the lightest ice ax in the world, the CAMP USA Corsa excels at ski mountaineering, adventure racing, and low-angle glacier travel.
+A hiker favorite, the ultralight CAMP USA Corsa excels at ski mountaineering, adventure racing, low-angle glacier travel, and winter peakbagging.
 Built from 7075-series aluminum for dependable service and minimum weight, Corsa is hardly noticeable when packed.
 A hot-forged, aluminum head delivers a solid bite, and the rear adze adds chopping power.

 The Polar Buff can be worn as a helmet liner, balaclava, mask, scarf, hood, or hat to give you warmth where you need it when you need it.
 One side is covered with an original Buff while the other is covered with a layer of Polartec fleece to help minimize heat loss.
 Super warm and comfortable, the value of this item is its versatility in winter conditions.